-Our total walking distance on The Crux of the Camino will be 235.9 kilometres, over 13 walking days, and on A Taste of the Camino, 145 kilometres over eight walking days.
+Our total walking distance will be 228.5 kilometres, over 13 walking days.
 While this averages just under 20 kilometres per day, completing the day’s walking is by no means mandatory.
 Our private courtesy vehicle will always be available to those who wish to head directly to the hotel.

 What if I want to rest?

 While a moderate level of fitness is required to get the most out of your journey, you are always free to stop walking at any time.

 Our group will be accompanied at all times by a Tour Manager, as well as two specialist Camino guides and a Tour Doctor.
 While medical assistance will be available 24 hours a day, please note that during walking days, any additional time spent at your hotel, away from the rest of the group, will be considered time at leisure and will not be hosted.

 You are able to walk at your own pace, and are also free to walk alone if you choose.
 One of our guides will always walk at the head of the group, while the other will remain behind, ensuring that no-one gets either too far ahead or left behind.

 Will I get a certificate for completing the Camino de Santiago?

 You will receive a Pilgrim Passport from our Camino guides, at the beginning of our pilgrimage in Spain.
 Walking days and visited towns are commemorated with passport stamps, marking not only your daily accomplishments but also serving as official documentation.